 The answer?
 If I wanted to be the person of my dreams, there was no way to avoid going back to school.
 Once this issue was settled, I accepted that I’d have to attend one more year of high school to catch up and pass college entrance exams.
 My next big decision dealt with what I was going to study and how soon I wanted to graduate.
 I knew the GI Education Bill would help pay for school but it wasn’t much over two hundred dollars a month, not nearly enough to pay for housing, food, transportation and education, even if I didn’t get married and lived with my parents the whole time.
 There was no way I could go to school and not work at the same time.
 Even so, I determined to graduate from college in four years.
 No matter how hard it was going to be, I was going to graduate as soon as I could.

-I decided, concern about the authoritarian games people played when I was in school earlier, no longer mattered.
+I decided that my concern about the authoritarian games people played when I was in school earlier, no longer mattered.
 I was going back to pick people’s brains for knowledge, not play the “I win, you lose, I’m smart, you’re stupid” game with them.
-As long as I felt good about myself, that was good enough.
+As long as I felt good about myself, that was good enough for me.
 I also decided that I would not settle for anything less than a four year college degree; not only for the knowledge and communication skill it would help me develop but for improvement of my self-esteem.
 As a high school dropout with a GED, thinking I was smart wasn’t good enough.
 I had to prove it to myself!
 Out of nowhere, or the universe, another thought came to mind.
 It was a powerful idea that shook me to the core.
 It was the realization that, all I want to do is be me!

 “All I want to do is be me!”
 There it was.
 Somehow, my waking mind (personality, outer ego) had become convinced it was not okay to be me.
 Why?
 Who or what made me feel unworthy (see: My Recurring Superman Nightmare for clues)?
 Did I play a role in the matter?
 How could I accept myself without condition when the thought of doing so created conflict in my mind?
 What was going on?
 If I could accept myself and others unconditionally, wouldn’t I be a lot happier?
 Wouldn’t conflict and intolerance fade away in the presence of unconditional love?
 Don’t we all want to be loved and valued?